 Dr. Cuddy’s research shows the existence of “power poses” that actually help you feel more powerful and confident.

-Alternatively, remember the Wonder Woman pose: standing triumphantly at the end of a battle she just won with hands on hips, feet apart, chin up.
-Looking indomitable.
+Alternatively, remember the pose Wonder Woman struck after defeating evil: standing triumphantly with fists on hips, feet apart, chin up.
+Looking absolutely indomitable!

-Even sitting in a desk chair, with feet propped up on the desk, and hand clasped behind your head can be a power pose.
+Or, if you prefer, you can do a power pose sitting in a chair, with your feet propped up on the desk, and hands clasped behind your head.
 What ever works for you.

-So, before the party, spend 2 minutes (at home before the party or in the bathroom or the garage at the party or interview – where ever you can have some privacy), in your I-just-won-a-race power pose.
+So, before your next job interview or networking event, spend 2 minutes at home before you leave or in the bathroom or the garage at the interview or event (or where ever you can have 2 minutes of privacy), in your I-just-won-a-race power pose.
 Hold that pose for 2 minutes.
-Your confidence hormones will respond to the pose, and you will be more confident!
+Your confidence hormones will respond to the pose, and you will actually be more confident!
 Feel that victory!
 Enjoy it!

-Then, at the party or in a job interview, remember your power pose – stand up tall (or sit up straight if seated).
+Then, in the job interview or at the networking event, remember your power pose – stand up tall (or sit up straight if seated).
 Don’t be afraid to make big gestures and take up space – reach out confidently for that handshake.
 Smile.
 Speak clearly and with sufficient volume to be heard.
 Be happy and confident.

 2. Before you call that recruiter or write that cover letter or email.